Seychelles: Demographics

 When the British gained control of the islands during the Napoleonic Wars, they allowed the French upper class to retain their land.
 Both the French and British settlers used enslaved Africans, and although the British prohibited slavery in 1835, African workers continued to come.
 The Gran blan ("big whites") of French origin dominated economic and political life.
 The British administration employed Indians on indentured servitude to the same degree as in Mauritius resulting in a small Indian population.
 The Indians, like a similar minority of Chinese, were generally in the merchant class.

 Today, Seychelles is described as a fusion of peoples and cultures.
 Numerous Seychellois are considered multiracial: blending from African, Asian and European descent to create a modern creole culture.
 Evidence of this blend is also revealed in Seychellois food, incorporating various aspects of French, Chinese, Indian and African cuisine.

 As the islands of Seychelles had no indigenous population, the current Seychellois descend from people who immigrated, of which the largest ethnic groups were those of African, French, Indian and Chinese origin.
 The median age of the Seychellois is 34 years.

 Languages

-French and English are official languages along with Seychellois Creole, which is a French-based creole language related to those spoken in Mauritius and Reunion.
+French and English are official languages along with Seychellois Creole, which is a French-based creole language related to those spoken in Mauritius and Réunion.
 Seychellois Creole is the most widely spoken native language and de facto the national language of the country.
 Seychellois Creole is often spoken with English words and phrases mixed in.
 About 91% of the population are native speakers of Seychellois Creole, 5.1% of English and 0.7% of French.
 Most business and official meetings are conducted in English and nearly all official websites are in English.
 National Assembly business is conducted in Creole, but laws are passed and published in English.

 Tamil is also a prominent language in Seychelles, spoken primarily by the Indo-Seychellois community, who form a significant part of the country's multilingual society.